Zetier/lariat/README.md

-# Farmhand
+# Lariat

-Farmhand is a powerful command-line tool designed to streamline the execution of commands and running of executables on remote Android devices.
+Lariat is a powerful command-line tool designed to streamline the execution of commands and running of executables on remote Android devices.
 It achieves this by leveraging [DeviceFarmer](https://github.com/DeviceFarmer/stf)'s API and the Android Debug Bridge (ADB).
-With Farmhand, the cumbersome process of manually connecting to devices, pushing files, running commands, and retrieving results is simplified and made more efficient.
+With Lariat, the cumbersome process of manually connecting to devices, pushing files, running commands, and retrieving results is simplified and made more efficient.
 It is an ideal solution for automating tasks in continuous integration (CI) pipelines.